fless-lab/event-manager/README.md

 ## About Event Manager

-Event Manager es a web application with expressive, elegant and user friendly design.
+Event Manager is a web application with expressive, elegant and user friendly design.
 Throw this app you can manage events.

 The user structure is simple